joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/05/06/espanol/muere-kendall-myers-espia-cuba.html

 **Elon Musk’s Confidante Is Cast as His Inside Source at OpenAI**\
-`Shivon Zilis worked closely with Elon Musk while she was on OpenAI’s board of directors.
+`Shivon Zilis worked closely with Elon Musk while she was on OpenAI’s board.
 Her ties to the world’s richest man were detailed in a landmark trial on Wednesday.`\
 https://www.nytimes.com/2026/05/06/technology/elon-musk-shivon-zilis-openai-trial.html

 **Giuliani Seeks to Have Health Care Covered by 9/11 Program**\